-Netpresenter’s News & Safety App allows employees to ask questions and post comments directly below your message.
+Netpresenter’s Mobile App allows employees to ask questions and post comments directly below your message.
 With our Microsoft Teams integration, you can even move the conversation to Microsoft Teams.
 With the integration, your crisis communication will not just be visible on TVs, PCs, and cell phones but also immediately in a designated Teams channel.

 ‘Failing to plan is planning to fail,’ Benjamin Franklin once said.
 This long-standing wisdom certainly applies to cyber attacks.
 It’s no longer a question of whether you will become a victim, but when.
 That’s why it is best to be well prepared so that you can act appropriately when necessary.
 Therefore, think about your cybersecurity (crisis) communication strategy before things go sideways.
 Keep these five points in mind and make your strategy part of your CSIRP to prepare your organization as best as possible.